(Last update: 15/01/2023)

 Many mountain lovers are a little scared of climbing Mount Kilimanjaro, due to the long trekking and the high altitude.

 “It is difficult?
 How long does it take?
 How much does it cost?
 What should I pack?
-Is it dangerous?” are some of the many questions I’ve often heard (and I’ve asked myself) around the trekking to the top of this marvelous African mountain.
+Is it dangerous?” are some of the many questions I’ve often heard (and I’ve asked myself) around the trekking to the top of this marvellous African mountain.

 1. Is climbing Mount Kilimanjaro difficult? *